Yağmur Kübra Taşar

 Yağmur Kübra Taşar (born 24 December 1999) is a Turkish basketball player who plays shooting guard.

 Career

 Taşar signed a one-year contract with Beşiktaş on 7 August 2022.

 On 27 July 2023, she signed with Galatasaray of the Turkish Women's Basketball Super League (TKBL).

-Galatasaray club said goodbye to the player on May 15, 2024, by publishing a thank you message.
+She left the club at the conclusion of the 2024 season, with Galatasaray releasing a farewell message on May 15, 2024, thanking her for her "efforts and dedication" in the yellow and red jersey.